Bequen/Makefile/README.md

 **INCLUDE**: all the libs need their .h files, this is where to look for them

 **FILES** other files that will need compilation, but doesn't have .h (header) file, usually 'main.cpp'

+### Desired Project Structure

+Makefile kinda expect usage of standard project structure, that said:

+libs/ = Where all the libraries go src/ = In case of library, here goes the .cpp files, otherwise even .h can go here include/${PROJECT_NAME}/ = Where all the .h files go in case of library third-party/ = Where all the sub projects go